 Accessibility statement for GovWifi

-This service is run by the Cabinet Office Digital (CO:D), part of Cabinet Office.
+This service is run by the Chief Digital Information Office (CDIO), part of Cabinet Office.
 We want as many people as possible to be able to use it.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts